OctopusDeploy/docs/docs/administration/reporting/index.md

 - How many deployments were successful?
 How many failed?
 - How long do deployments take on average?

-If you're using Octopus Cloud, you will only be able to work with the API for your Reporting needs, and if you're using Octopus Server on-Premises or in the Cloud you will be able to use all approaches mentioned in the Reporting section.
+If you're using Octopus Cloud, you will only be able to work with the API for your Reporting needs, and if you're using Octopus Server on-premises or in the Cloud you will be able to use all approaches mentioned in the Reporting section.

 ## Learn more